-New RPM Opportunities for FQHCs and RHCs
+New RPM opportunities for FQHCs and RHCs

 Federally Qualified Health Centers (FQHCs) are designed to help underserved patients access care regardless of their ability to pay.
 However, many of these FQHCs are trying to manage very large volumes of patients and traditional fee-for-service care does not incentivize preventative care.
 Some FQHCs may spend more time treating more clinically complex patients while others provide primary care and wellness services with inadequate reimbursement.